 ECOG Performance Status (PS) less than or equal to 2

-Antiretroviral therapy (ART) for HIV+ patients for 8 or more weeks prior to entry with
+Antiretroviral therapy (ART) for HIV+ participants for 8 or more weeks prior to entry

-Patients with bleeding from visceral sites of KS or requiring blood transfusions in the
+Participants with bleeding from visceral sites of KS or requiring blood transfusions in

 This is a Phase I/II study assessing the safety and efficacy of NHS-IL12 alone or in

-combination with M7824 in patients with advanced KS.
-Patients will receive therapy until
+combination with M7824 in participants with advanced KS.
+Participants will receive

-optimal tumor response, unacceptable toxicity, the patient s request to discontinue
+therapy until optimal tumor response, unacceptable toxicity, the participant s request

-Monotherapy: Patients will receive NHS-IL12 alone with a 3+3 design applicable to the
+Monotherapy: Participants will receive NHS-IL12 alone with a 3+3 design applicable to

 microgram/kg) will be permitted if there is evidence of 2 or more dose limiting